According to Amazon, the Amazon Echo Dot, which is now available in its third (and best) iteration, is the best-selling speaker of all-time.

-Amazon Echo Dot: Price and release date
+Amazon Echo Dot: normal price

 The Amazon Echo Dot 3rd Generation is available now for £49.99 / $49.99 / AU$79.
 That’s the exact same price previous models sold for just before it was launched, making it hard to criticize given its improvements to sound quality that we’ll discuss shortly.